Pinterest Hidden Image

-Sticky toffee date pudding is a popular British dessert that is traditionally served with a scoop of vanilla ice cream or a dollop of custard or cream.
+Sticky toffee date pudding is a classic British dessert that is traditionally served warm with a scoop of vanilla ice cream or a dollop of custard or cream.

-This vegan adaption has a moist sponge cake sweetened with brown sugar and date paste and homemade buttery toffee sauce.
+This vegan version consists of a moist sponge cake sweetened with brown sugar with medjool date paste folded through the batter before baking.
+While warm, the pudding is covered in sticky toffee sauce.

 Jump to:

-Here's everything you need to make this delicious vegan sticky toffee pudding recipe from scratch:
+Here's everything you need to make this delicious vegan toffee pudding recipe:

-ingredients for sticky toffee pudding measured out in bowls on a wooden surface.Pin
+ingredients to make sticky date pudding measured out in bowls on a marble surface.Pin

 Ingredient Notes

-• Dates.
-You can use either fresh or dried dates, but I strongly recommend using Medjool dates if at all possible.
+• Dates: You can use either fresh or dried dates, but I strongly recommend using Medjool dates for the best results.
 They truly have the best flavor, and when stored in the fridge they retain a juicy texture which adds moisture and stickiness!

 Pin